 What is Hybrid VPS Hosting?

-A newer and more reliable form web hosting is called the Hybrid VPS Hosting which is essentially an improved VPS hosting with more features and an enhanced performance.
+A newer and more reliable form of web hosting is called Hybrid VPS Hosting, which is essentially an improved VPS hosting with more features and enhanced performance.

 Some Disadvantages of VPS:

 In spite of all the good things that have been said about virtual private hosting, we all know that no web hosting solution is perfect.
 As such, even VPS can have drawbacks.
-It is advisable to know not only its advantages but also its disadvantages so that you’d know if it’s suitable for your website’s requirements.
-Here are five limitations of VPS hosting.
+It is advisable to know not only its advantages but also its disadvantages, so that you know if it’s suitable for your website’s requirements.
+Here are five limitations to VPS hosting.

 1. Difficult to manage for inexperienced users.
-In shared hosting, users are not responsible for patches and upgrades for the OS.
-In VPS, you take full responsibility of your own virtual server in terms of site maintenance, software installations, security, application patches, and security updates.
+In shared hosting, users are not responsible for patches and upgrades to the OS.
+In a VPS, you take full responsibility for your own virtual server in terms of site maintenance, software installations, security, application patches, and security updates.
 This means that you will be burdened with dealing with technical problems and software incompatibility as if you’re using a dedicated server.

 2. Possible security risks.
-As with shared hosting, you may not be issues with your own IP address so you might end up sharing it with spammers, adult sites, and scammers.
-Sometimes, sites hosted on the same IP address are grouped together so this may result in your website getting banned from major search engines that actively block suspicious activity.
+As with shared hosting, you may not have issues with your own IP address, so you might end up sharing it with spammers, adult sites, and scammers.
+Sometimes, sites hosted on the same IP address are grouped together, so this may result in your website getting banned from major search engines that actively block suspicious activity.

 3. Unequal distribution of CPU.
 Sometimes, the CPU of the physical servers isn’t shared equally among the virtual servers.
-This means that there’s a chance that one virtual private server can use up the entire CPU, causing the node to crash hence bringing down all the virtual servers on that node.
-If this is the case for your provider, look for another one that does proper CPU splitting.
+This means that there’s a chance that one virtual private server could use up the entire CPU, causing the node to crash, hence bringing down all the virtual servers on that node.
+If this is the case with your provider, look for another one that does proper CPU splitting.